Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

-That is, leave the supertype declaration of `Foo` untyped, define an overload for the trait function `isMyTrait(::Foo)` to say we support the trait, and finally call that trait function in our entry function to dispatch later on to whether the argument supports the trait or not, and we're now free to have subtype `Foo` subtype something else entirely.
+That is, leave the supertype declaration of `Foo` untyped, define an overload for the trait function `isMyTrait(::Foo)` to say we support the trait, and finally call that trait function in our entry function to dispatch later on to whether the argument supports the trait or not, and we're now free to have `Foo` subtype something else entirely.

 So instead of